Cobb salad is a hearty, healthy lunch that is packed with protein! With bacon, hard boiled eggs, blue cheese and avocados.

 - 1 tablespoon honey or maple syrup; low carb see *

 To serve immediately

-- Cook bacon in a frying pan or in the oven .
+- Cook bacon - in a frying pan, in the oven, or in the air fryer.
 Set aside to cool and cut into small pieces.

-- Divide veggies between four bowls.
-Top with the bacon, hard boiled egg, blue cheese, avocado and chives if desired.
+- Assemble - Divide the romaine lettuce, avocado, cucumber, and tomatoes between four bowls.
+Top with the bacon, hard boiled egg, blue cheese, and chives if desired.